GIU-F1Tenth/AROLA_turtlebot3/README.md

 # Launch the complete AROLA stack
 ros2 launch core simulation.core.launch.py

-# You can also run to also launch the simulation docker
+# You can also run the simulation docker
 source simulation.launch.sh
 ```